They are a set of maternal and paternal chromosomes that pair within a cell during meiosis.

 The 22 homologous chromosomes contain the same genes but encode different traits in their allelic forms since one was inherited from the mother and the other from the father.

 So humans have two sets of homologous chromosomes in each cell, which means that humans are diploid organisms.

 Homologous chromosomes are essential in the processes of meiosis and mitosis.
 They allow the recombination and random segregation of genetic material into new cells from the mother and father.

 Meiosis is a round of two cell divisions that results in four haploid daughter cells that contain half the number of chromosomes as the parent cell.

 It halves the number of chromosomes in a germ cell by first separating the homologous chromosomes in meiosis I and then the sister chromatids in meiosis II.

-The process of meiosis I is generally longer than meiosis II because it takes longer for chromatin to replicate and for homologous chromosomes to properly orient and secrete through the synchronization and synapse processes in meiosis I.
+The process of meiosis I is generally longer than meiosis II because it takes longer for chromatin to replicate and for homologous chromosomes to properly orient and secret through the synchronization and synapse processes in meiosis I.

 During the zygotene stage of prophase I, homologous chromosomes pair with each other.
-This pairing occurs by a synapse process where the synaptonemic complex – a protein scaffold – assembles and binds to homologous chromosomes along its length.
+This pairing occurs by a synapse process where the synaptonemal complex – a protein scaffold – assembles and binds to homologous chromosomes along its length.

 Cohesin crosslinking occurs between homologous chromosomes and helps them resist separation to anaphase.
 Genetic crossing, a type of recombination, occurs during the pachytene stage of prophase I.